 - Business Lines Of Credit

-A business line of credit is another business loan option offer by credit unions and it works like a credit card.
+A business line of credit is another business loan options offer by credit unions and it works like a credit card.
 It allows borrowers with a given credit limit and multiple draws can be made on the account by the borrower a needed up to the principal amount.
 A business line of credit can be used for many business purposes such as for emergency expenses, manage cash flow during slow seasons, purchase inventory, or pay for other business expenses.

 The Interest rates are little higher on credit lines as compared to installment loans.
 The borrower will only pay interest on the amount used.
 The qualification criteria and credit requirements are less strict for a credit line.
 Borrowers with poor credit score might have to put up some assets as collateral to use the line of credit.